Treatment for baldness: 3 real-life stories

 EVOLUTION OBSERVED

-The hair loss has slowed down after three months.
+Hair loss slowed down after three months.
 It practically disappeared in the weeks that followed.
-Around the fourth month, the regrowth have been more vigorous and have begun to restore volume to his hair.
-Medhi took charge of his hair at a time when it was still possible to act effectively, but he knows that the terrain is fragile and that he must remain attentive to his hair.
+Around the fourth month, the new growth was more vigorous and began to restore volume to the hair.
+Medhi took charge at a time when it was still possible to act effectively, but he knows that the terrain is fragile and that he must remain attentive to his hair.
 The results he has achieved are not definitive, and regular maintenance treatments (Serum N°6R) are essential to maintain them and renew his new growth.
 The Clauderer solution suits him perfectly because he knows he can continue his programme for as long as he likes, without the risk of sudden hair loss if he stops his treatment (unlike minoxidil).

 Treatment for baldness: 3 real-life stories 4